flyingcircusio/doc/src/reference/security/data-protection.rst

 .. [#customer-owned] If a customer owns equipment managed within the Flying Circus we
     require that this customer uses a separate rack with separate access control.

-.. [#secure-logging] This requirement was added recently and has not been
-    implemented yet.

 .. [#log-unsuccessful-attempts] We consider not logging unsuccessful logins acceptable, as SSH logins are only valid using cryptographic private/public key authentication.
 Password logins are always rejected.
 Potential attack